SECURE Act 2.0: An Overview

 Revised Roth Rules

 529 to a Roth.
-Starting in 2024, pending certain conditions, employers can roll a 529 education savings plan into a Roth individual retirement account (IRA).
+Starting in 2024, pending certain conditions, individuals can roll a 529 education savings plan into a Roth individual retirement account (IRA).
 Therefore, if your child receives a scholarship, goes to a less expensive school, or does not go to school, the money can get repositioned into a retirement account.
 However, rollovers are subject to the annual Roth IRA contribution limit.
 Roth IRA distributions must meet a five-year holding requirement and occur after age 59½ to qualify for the tax-free and penalty-free withdrawal of earnings.
 Tax-free and penalty-free withdrawals are also allowed under certain other circumstances, such as the owner’s death.
 The original Roth IRA owner is not required to take minimum annual withdrawals.7

 SIMPLE and SEP.
 2023 onward, employers can make Roth contributions to savings incentive match plans for employees (SIMPLE) or simplified employee pension (SEP).8

 Roth 401(k)s and Roth 403(b)s.
-The new legislation aligns the rules for Roth 401(k)s and Roth 401(b)s with Roth IRA rules.
+The new legislation aligns the rules for Roth 401(k)s and Roth 403(b)s with Roth IRA rules.
 From 2024, the legislation no longer requires minimum distributions from Roth accounts in employer retirement plans.9

 Support for small businesses.
 In 2023, the new law will increase the credit to help with the administrative costs of setting up a retirement plan.
 The credit increases to 100 percent from 50 percent for businesses with less than 50 employees.
 By boosting the credit, lawmakers hope to remove one of the most significant barriers for small businesses offering a workplace plan.10